damokles66/MoreTech/README.md

 - Metal Irradiator: Turns metals and noble metals into fissible
 - Six advanced Mining-Habs (two per tier)  that consume exotics and/or antimatter for increased yield
 - An advanced Nanofactoring complex using exotic matter to produce more money an improve buildtime
+- A set (in total 20) of deep core mines/wells starting with tier2(=settlement) bases including versions consuming antimatter and/or exotics[the images were AI created].
+- Two new control towers to increase control point capacity.
+- Two new ship engines and corresponding reactors.

 ## New Projects
 - Future-Tech: Welfare providing increased welfare reduction of global warming.